PX4/PX4-user_guide/en/flight_modes_vtol/return.md

 The _Return_ flight mode is used to _fly a vehicle to safety_ on an unobstructed path to a safe destination, where it may either wait (hover or circle) or land.

 VTOL vehicles use the [Mission Landing/Rally Point](../flight_modes/return.md#mission-landing-rally-point-return-type-rtl-type-1) return type by default.
-In this return type a vehicle ascends to a safe altitude above obstructions (if needed), and then flies directly to a rally point or the start of a mission landing point (whichever is nearest), or the home position if neither rally points or mission landing pattern is defined.
+In this return type a vehicle ascends to a minimum safe altitude above obstructions (if needed), and then flies directly to a rally point or the start of a mission landing point (whichever is nearest), or the home position if neither rally points or mission landing pattern is defined.
 If the destination is a mission landing pattern, the vehicle will then follow the pattern to land.
-If the destination is a rally point or the home location, the vehicle will fly back to the home position and land as a multicopter.
+If the destination is a rally point or the home location, the vehicle will fly back to the home position and land.

+The vehicle will return using the flying mode (MC or FW) it was using at the point when return mode was triggered.
+Generally it will follow the same return mode behaviour of the corresponding vehicle type, but will always transition to MC mode (if needed) before landing.

 VTOL supports the [other PX4 return types](../flight_modes/return.md#return-types-rtl-type), including home/rally point return, mission path and closest safe destination.
 The default type is recommended.